-Julius-Maximilians-Universität of Würzburg (JMU) is big enough to offer a broad and innovative range of subjects, yet not too big to be impersonal.
+Julius-Maximilians-Universität Würzburg (JMU) is big enough to offer a broad and innovative range of subjects, yet not too big to be impersonal.
 A university with an international reputation for excellent research, JMU is proud to be the home of outstanding researchers.
-But at JMU we are not only committed to delivering quality research, we are also committed to delivering quality teaching.
+JMU is also committed to quality teaching, has a big community and a strong alumni network.

 Experience Theatre and Art, History and Architecture, Dancing and Celebrations next to the beautiful River of Main flowing in the Heart of the green City.